cs-fullstack-2019-fall/javascript-classes-objects-cw-rjrobins16/README.md

 # JavaScript-classes_objects-cw

+Great work.
+2/2 correct.
+See index.js for comments.
+Score : 5/5

 ### Problem 1:
 Create a GitHubRepository class with properties userName, fileName, descriptionOfRepository, and code.
 Create a function that prints all properties.
 Create an object of the class and use the function.